Chonthichar/InstagramWebscraperApp/README.md

 .
 We then iteratively made request to the API, continuing our scraping until we covered all available pages for our desired date range.
 2. Extraction speed: The speed at which data is extracted largely depends on the internet traffic and concurrency at the given time.
-3. Data Collection: To gather comprehensive data, we utilized another Instagram query.
+3. Data Collection: To gather comprehensive data, we utilized another Instagram query, 'https://instagram.com/{username}/?__a=1&__d=dis'.
 This helps us populate the table with the following fields:
     - 'Username': which holds the username.
     - 'Name': for the account name.
     - 'Category': to specify the category of the account.